Please ensure Javascript is enabled for purposes of website accessibility IRIS | Using Modules & Case Studies Resources

 Using Modules & Case Studies Resources

-How To Use a Module
+How to Use a Module

 IRIS STAR Legacy Modules are Web-based instructional resources that provide information about working with students with disabilities.
 Each interactive module is made up of five components: